bu-rcs/bu-rcs.github.io/Bootcamp/R/README.md

 # Research Computing Bootcamp
 ## R Track

+This Bootcamp will teach you how to analyze a dataset using R programming language.
+By the end of R track you will know how to :

+- Import your data into R
+- Clean (tidy) data
+- Transform Data
+- Explore the data using visualization tools
+- Run basic statistical analysis
+- Communicate results

 Throughout the Bootcamp we will be using Rstudio.

 #### Part 1: Introduction to R